Rohingya Muslims being wiped off Myanmar's map

 YANGON, Myanmar (AP) — For generations, Rohingya Muslims have called Myanmar home.
-Now, in what appears to be a systematic purge, they are, quite literally, being wiped off the map.
+Now, in what appears to be a systematic purge, the minority ethnic group is, quite literally, being wiped off the map.

-After a series of attacks by Muslim militants last month, security forces and allied mobs retaliated by burning down thousands of homes in the enclaves of the predominantly Buddhist nation where the Rohingya live.
+After a series of attacks by Muslim militants last month, security forces and allied mobs retaliated by burning down thousands of Rohingya homes in the predominantly Buddhist nation.

-That has sent some 417,000 people fleeing to neighboring Bangladesh, according to U.N. estimates.
-There they have joined tens of thousands of others who have fled over the past year.
+More than 500,000 people — roughly half their population — have fled to neighboring Bangladesh in the past year, most of them in the last three weeks.

 And they are still leaving, piling into wooden boats that take them to sprawling, monsoon-drenched refugee camps in Bangladesh.
-Decried as ethnic cleansing by U.N.
-Secretary General Antonio Guterres, few believe they will ever be welcomed back to Myanmar.
+Their plight has been decried as ethnic cleansing by U.N.
+Secretary General Antonio Guterres.
+And despite assurances Tuesday by Myanmar’s leader, Aung San Suu Kyi, few believe they will ever be welcomed back.

 “This is the worst crisis in Rohingya history,” said Chris Lewa, founder of the Arakan Project, which works to improve conditions for the ethnic minority, citing the monumental size and speed of the exodus.
 “Security forces have been burning villages one by one, in a very systematic way.
 And it’s still ongoing.”

 Using a network of monitors, Lewa and her agency are meticulously documenting tracts of villages that have been partially or completely burned down in three townships in northern Rakhine state, where the vast majority of Myanmar’s 1.1 million Rohingya once lived.
 It’s a painstaking task because there are hundreds of them, and information is almost impossible to verify because the army has blocked access to the area.
-Satellite imagery released by Amnesty International and Human Rights Watch, limited at times because of heavy cloud coverage, shows massive swaths of scorched landscape.
+Satellite imagery released by Human Rights Watch on Tuesday shows massive swaths of scorched landscape and the near total destruction of 214 villages.

 The Arakan Project has found that almost every tract of villages in Maungdaw township suffered some burning, and that all of Maungdaw has been almost completely abandoned by Rohingya.